chevereto/chevereto/README.md

 | Supports Tinkerwel REPL                            |   ✅   |           ✅           |           ✅           |
 | Queue handling                                     |   –   |           –           |           ✅           |

+## Contributing

+Chevereto is an open-source project, and we welcome contributions of all kinds.
+Any help is appreciated!
+The main goal is to improve the software and make it better for everyone.
+Any contribution made on this repository will abide by the AGPLv3 license, which means that your contributions will be open-source and available to everyone.

 ## License

 ### Open Source license